 Data Protection Policy of Kendris AG

-In this Data Protection Policy we, Kendris AG and companies of the KENDRIS Group (hereinafter together KENDRIS, we or us), describe how we collect and process personal data.
-This is not an exhaustive description; where appropriate, other data protection policies or general terms and conditions, conditions of participation and similar documents may apply to specific circumstances.
+In this Data Protection Policy we, KENDRIS AG and companies of the KENDRIS Group (hereinafter together KENDRIS, we or us), describe how we collect and process personal data.
+This is not an exhaustive description; where appropriate, other data protection policies or general terms and conditions, conditions of participation and similar regulations may apply to specific circumstances.
 The term “personal data” is here deemed to include all information referring to an identified or identifiable person.

 If you provide us with personal data of other persons (e.g. family members or work colleagues), please make sure that these persons are aware of this Data Protection Policy, and provide us with their personal data only if you are allowed to do so and such personal data is correct.